ConnorAtherton/personal-blog/source/_posts/2013-12-25-taming-meteor-subscriptions.markdown

 }, 100);
 ```

-Like I said in more complex applications with multiple subscriptions there should probably be some kind of object stored that keeps
+Like I said in more complex applications with multiple subscriptions there should probably be some kind of object that keeps
 track of which subsciptions are and aren't complete.